snehadiwan04/cds-exp-10/README.md

 *Limited Modification:* Functions cannot alter the original argument, which may be limiting for certain operations.

 ## Call By Refernce -
 A function receives a reference (or address) to the actual argument rather than a copy of its value.<br><br> This means that  the function can directly access and modify the original data stored at that address.<br><br> This method is commonly used in languages like C++.

 ### Advantages
 *Performance:* Efficient for large or complex data types since it avoids the cost of copying data.<br>
 *Direct Modifications:* Allows functions to change the argument directly, which is useful for operations like sorting, updating, or modifying objects.

 ### Disadvantages
-*Side Effects:* The original data can be altered unexpectedly, which can lead to bugs or unintended behavior if not managed carefully.<br>
+*Side Effects:* The original data can be altered unexpectedly, which leads to bugs or unintended behavior if not managed carefully.<br>
 *Debugging Complexity:* Tracking changes to data through references can be more challenging, as changes affect the original data and not just the function's local copy.

 ## codes-